codio-content/MySQL_Playground/README.md

 **Create and run your own SQL files**

 This Unit is not a teaching Unit.
-It's main purpose is to allow students to add and run their own `mysql` code.
+Its main purpose is to allow students to add and run their own `mysql` code.

 - The public GitHub repository for this unit can be found at [https://github.com/codio-content/MySQL_Playground](https://github.com/codio-content/MySQL_Playground).